Do you know the state of your sewer?

-A clogged sewer can often be more of a problem than you initially realize because there is often a challenge determining what portion of the sewer line is clogged.
-At Mister Sewer, we understand you don’t want to waste time figuring out what’s wrong with your sewer line — you just want it taken care of quickly and affordably.
-The fastest and safest way to identify the root of a sewer clog is by calling a qualified plumbing professional and having a sewer camera inspection performed.
+A clogged sewer can often be more of a problem than initially realized.
+This is because there is often a challenge determining what portion of the sewer line is clogged.
+The fastest and safest way to identify the root of a sewer clog is by calling a qualified professional and having a sewer camera inspection completed.

-What Is a Sewer Camera Inspection and Why Would I Need It?
+What is a Sewer Camera Inspection and what would I need it?

-A sewer camera inspection consists of inspecting the inside of a sewer pipeline by using a specialized camera.
-It allows experts to evaluate the overall condition of the sewer lines, determine the issue’s root cause, and identify the exact location of the problem.
+Backed up sewer – A sewer camera inspection consists of inspecting the inside of a sewer pipeline by using a specialty camera.
+It allows experts to evaluate the overall condition of the sewer lines, determine the root causes of a problem, and identify the exact location of the problem.
 Having a camera inspection performed can prevent unnecessary digging, as well as unnecessary costs.

 A video sewer inspection is completed by running a camera tractor with a flexible cable attached to the back of a service truck, through the sewer pipelines.
 The camera enters from an access pipe that leads down the sewer at an angle, either through a manhole or between manholes.
-The service truck is typically parked right above the access point of the suspected pipe.
-This way, the operator can control the movement and speed of the camera.
-Once the truck is in location, the operator then sets up what’s referred to as a “down-hole roller” to prevent the cable from causing damage by rubbing against the top of the pipeline.
+The service truck is typically parked right above the access point of the suspected pipe, this way the operator can control the movement and speed of the camera.
+Once the truck is in location, the operator then sets up what’s referred to as a “down-hole roller,” this is set up to prevent the cable from causing damage by rubbing against the top of the pipeline.

-There are two common causes to major sewer backup and problems — corrosion of the sewer pipes, and blockages.
-Chances are, if you are a homeowner, you have experienced one of these issues — but wished you hadn’t.
+There are two common causes to major sewer backup and problems.
+They are corrosion of the sewer pipes and blockages.
+Chances are, if you are a homeowner, you have experienced one of these issues and wished you hadn’t.

-The best way to combat these issues is with a video camera inspection from a sewer and drain specialist.
-Both corrosion and blockages can be found with a camera inspection, and by having this inspection done before the problem does damage to your home, it can save you time, money, and frustration.
+The best way to combat these issues is with a video camera inspection.
+Both corrosion and blockages can be found with a camera inspection and by having this inspection before the problem does damage to your home, can save you time, money, and frustration.

 - 6 Problems You Can Prevent With Camera Sewer Inspection

-At Mister Sewer, our plumbing professionals have years of experience with video camera inspections and can help you locate and address your problem once and for all.
-For more information on issues you can avoid with a camera inspection, sewer and drain cleaning, or sewer line repairs, contact us today!
+At Mister Sewer, Plumbing and HVAC, our professionals have years of experience in video camera inspections and can help you locate your problem once and for all.